-Clearwater: ultimatemedical.edu/pdfs/Campus Textbooks by Program.pdf UMA Online: ultimatemedical.edu/pdfs/Online Textbooks by Program.pdf
+Clearwater: ultimatemedical.edu/pdfs/Campus\Textbooks\by\Program.pdf UMA Online: ultimatemedical.edu/pdfs/Online\Textbooks\by\Program.pdf

 Most UMA courses utilize enhanced digital learning resources, digital readings and content which includes interactives that are embedded in the course.
 Students have the ability to access the digital readings continuously throughout their enrollment at UMA.
 Students enrolled in courses that do not utilize digital learning resources will receive print versions of the required resource materials in the mail.
-Clearwater students receive any print-based resources on campus.
+Students enrolled in blended or residential programs receive any print-based resources on campus.
 The cost of digital learning resources (or printed resources if a digital resource is not available) required for UMA courses are included in the cost of tuition.
 Active duty military students are not charged for textbooks or the enhanced digital learning resources subscription.